 Maybe that means waiting on several customers on the sales floor until they make that happen.
 Still, the example to your team is better than any caffeinated drink, breaking news, or social media notification.

 And this is on top of the most basic abilities to be on time every day, stay late when needed without grousing, and pitch in when it is busy without having to be asked.

 And these skills give them the ability to create and sustain customer experience excellence in their store.

-Bless his heart, he's trying is fine for a grandma to say to a child but not for you to say as a manager's boss.
+"Bless his heart, he's trying" is fine to say about a child but not for you to say as a manager's boss.

 Take my free 5-part email course to learn how your retail store can outsell any online retailer.
 You can start your first lesson by entering your name and email address below ...